ethereumbook/ethereumbook/src/chapter_9.md

 Now, let’s look at the `FibonacciBalance` contract.
 Storage `slot[0]` now corresponds to the `fibonacciLibrary` address, and `slot[1]` corresponds to `calculatedFibNumber`.
 It is in this incorrect mapping that the vulnerability occurs: `delegatecall` *preserves contract context*.
 This means that code that is executed via `delegatecall` will act on the state (i.e., storage) of the calling contract.

-Now notice that in `withdraw` on line 21 we execute `fibonacciLibrary.delegatecall(fibSig,withdrawalCounter)`.
+Now notice that in `withdraw` on line 18 we execute `fibonacciLibrary.delegatecall(abi.encodeWithSelector(fibSig, withdrawalCounter))`.
 This calls the `setFibonacci` function, which, as we discussed, modifies storage `slot[1]`, which in our current context is `calculatedFibNumber`.
 This is as expected (i.e., after execution, `calculatedFibNumber` is modified).
 However, recall that the `start` variable in the `FibonacciLib` contract is located in storage `slot[0]`, which is the `fibonacciLibrary` address in the current contract.
 This means that the function `fibonacci` will give an unexpected result.
 This is because it references `start` (`slot[0]`), which in the current calling context is the `fibonacciLibrary` address (which will often be quite large, when interpreted as a `uint`).
 Thus, it is likely that the `withdraw` function will revert since it will not contain `uint(fibonacciLibrary)` amount of ether, which is what `calculatedFibNumber` will return.

-Even worse, the `FibonacciBalance` contract allows users to call all of the `fibonacciLibrary` functions via the fallback function at line 27.
+Even worse, the `FibonacciBalance` contract allows users to call all of the `fibonacciLibrary` functions via the fallback function at line 25.
 As we discussed earlier, this includes the `setStart` function.
 We discussed that this function allows anyone to modify or set storage `slot[0]`.
 In this case, storage `slot[0]` is the `fibonacciLibrary` address.
 Therefore, an attacker could create a malicious contract, convert the address to a `uint256` (this can be done in Python easily using `int('<address>',16)`), and then call `setStart(<attack_contract_address_as_uint>)`.
 This will change `fibonacciLibrary` to the address of the attack contract.
 Then, whenever a user calls `withdraw` or the fallback function, the malicious contract will run (which can steal the entire balance of the contract) because we’ve modified the actual address for `fibonacciLibrary`.
 An example of such an attack contract would be:

 ```solidity
 contract Attack {